Fan-complete Ramsey numbers: Introduction

 This implies that $K_1+nH$ is $(K_2+G)$-good for sufficiently large $n$.
 In particular, $F_n$ is $K_p$-good for $p\ge3$ and sufficiently large $n$.
 However, the original stability results utilize a modified form of progressive induction and, therefore, the lower bound for $n$ in (\ref{lr}) is quite large as a form of tower type.

 As a special case, the fan-complete Ramsey number has attracted much of attention.
 In particular, it is known that $F_n$ is $K_p$-good for $p=3,4,5,6$ and $n\ge p$, see \cite{lr-jgt,sbb,cz,kos}.
-In \cite{hht}, the authors claimed that $F_n$ is $K_p$-good if $n>cp^2$ for some constant $c>0$, but the paper contains a critical error in \cite[Lemma 2.3]{hht} (lines 4--6, page 66, while using induction without enough vertices in the neighborhood of a vertex).
+In \cite{hht}, the authors claimed that $F_n$ is $K_p$-good if $n>cp^2$ for some constant $c>0$, but the paper contains a critical error in \cite[Lemma 2.3]{hht} (lines 4--6, page 66, while using induction without enough vertices in the neighborhood of a vertex)\footnote{The authors \cite{hht-pc} corrected their proof by showing that $F_n$ is $K_p$-good if $n>cp^3$ for some constant $c>0$.}.

-A related generalization of (\ref{chvatal}) concerns the book graph $B_{k,n}$ (or $B_{n-k}^{(k)}$) on $n$ vertices which consists of $n-k$ copies of $K_{k+1}$ all sharing a common $K_k$.
-Using the regularity lemma \cite{sz}, Nikiforov and Rousseau \cite{nr} showed that large books are $K_{p}$-good.
+Let $B_{k,n}$ be the book graph on $n$ vertices which consists of $n-k$ copies of $K_{k+1}$ all sharing a common $K_k$, i.e. $B_{k,n}= K_k+(n-k)K_1$.
+Using the regularity lemma \cite{sz}, Nikiforov and Rousseau \cite{nr} showed that the book graph $B_{k,n}$ is $K_{p}$-good for fixed positive integers $k,p$ and sufficiently large $n$.
 Furthermore, extending the method used in \cite{nr}, Nikiforov and Rousseau \cite{nr09} obtained a number of general goodness results.
 However, all the bounds on $n$ of these results are of tower-types since the proofs rely on the regularity lemma.
-Recently, using a stability-supersaturation lemma instead of the regularity lemma, Fox, He and Wigderson \cite{fox} proved that $B_{k,n}$ is $K_p$-good if $n\ge2^{k^{10p}}$, and we will later use a somewhat better lower bound for $n$ (but not exactly for $r(K_p,B_{k,n})$) in the proof of the main theorems.
+Recently, using a stability-supersaturation lemma instead of the regularity lemma, Fox, He and Wigderson \cite{fox} proved that $B_{k,n}$ is $K_p$-good if $n\ge2^{k^{10p}}$.